csun-ece493-fall2018/Xilinux/src/README.md

-# So far what have I found out
+# So far what I've found out to integrate our project with Linux

 1. PS_GPIO[55:24] are JA-JD.